|Click here for the News & Notes archive.

 Busy bags for worshippers ages 5 and under are now available in the coat room at the back of church near the Noah’s Ark trunk.
 The eight bags were made by St. John’s Seedlings group from materials donated by the congregation.
 Bags should be returned to the same location following the worship service.
-Parents, please note that there may be some small parts that could pose a choking hazard for young children.

 WORSHIP NOTES FOR OLDER KIDS (AND ADULTS)